 I will continue to pursue this resolution for the remaining two-thirds of the year, and I’ll write a recap in January 2012.

-I learned quite a bit over the last four months, most importantly:
+I’ve learned quite a bit over the past four months:

 - I am not my stuff.

 - I do not need to purchase new stuff to make me happy.

 - I have enough.